Fortnite Battle Royale v4.3 Patch Notes Reveals Addition of Shopping Cart

 Know your goals!
 UI elements have been added so you can track your Challenges in-match.

-Now, here are the patch changes for Fortnite Battle Royale, courtesy of Epic Games:
+Now, here are the Fortnite update 4.3 patch notes for Battle Royale, courtesy of Epic Games:

 BATTLE ROYALE